Florence Bell

 Florence Elizabeth Bell was born July 9, 1848, in Carmichaels (Greene County) Pennsylvania, the daughter of Elizabeth (Swan) and James Bell.
 Florence had seven siblings: Levi Harold (born 1843), Mary Olive (born 1846), Catherine Lora (born 1851), John Fremont (born 1853), Rachel Luvicy (born 1856), Amelia Margarita (born 1858), and Sarah Sarepta (born 1862).

 In the summer of 1882, Florence moved to De Smet (Kingsbury County) Dakota Territory, where a sister was living.
+In June, she purchased a quarter section of land a mile and a half of Royal Wilder’s tree claim and just southeast of Mud Lake, the NW 28-112-56.
 Soon, another sister, Rachel, arrived with her husband and daughter.
 Rachel had married Anson Wright, who came to De Smet to work for Charles Tinkham as an undertaker.
-In 1895, Amelia Bell became the second wife of De Smet banker, Thomas Ruth.
+In 1888, Florence’s sister Reppa was hired to teach the primary department of the De Smet school, and she attended teacher’s institute alongside Carrie Ingalls, who was considering a career as a teacher before joining the De Smet Leader news force instead.
+In 1895, their sister Amelia Bell became the second wife of De Smet banker, Thomas Ruth.

-In October 1882, Florence Bell purchased Lot 9, Block 4 in De Smet, where she opened a fabric, dressmaking, and millinery store.
-A frequent advertiser in the area newspapers, one of Bell’s advertisements is shown above.
+In October 1882, Florence Bell purchased Lot 9, Block 4 in De Smet, where she had opened a fabric, dressmaking, and millinery store.
+Her shop was the first building on the lot, the lot having been contracted by Western Town Lots Company to be sold to her on October 2nd for $50; she paid for the lot in full on October 17, 1884.
+A weekly advertiser in De Smet newspapers, one of Miss Bell’s advertisements is shown above.
 Another read:

 Millinery and Fancy Goods / I shall keep constantly on hand the latest in Millinery and Fancy Goods. / A complete assortment of Fichus, Scarfs and Collars, Spanish, French and plain Laces, and embroidery material. / Ribbons of all kinds, Plushes, Velvets, and Satins. / Ladies’ Furnishing Goods, Ladies’ and Children’s Hoods. / Cutting and Fitting, dressmaking and family sewing. / Florence E. Bell / Calumet Avenue, opposite Kingsbury County Bank